Vinicius-cybertron/Event-Ticketing-Platform/README.md

 ### AdminCap
 - **AdminCap**: Structure representing the administrative capabilities, containing a unique identifier (UID).

-### EventDetails
+### Event
-- **EventDetails**: Structure containing detailed information about an event, such as the event name, details, ticket price, total tickets, sold tickets, start and end times.
+- **Event**: Structure containing detailed information about an event, such as the event name, details, ticket price, total tickets, sold tickets, start and end times.

 ### Ticket
 - **Ticket**: Structure representing a ticket for an event, including event ID, owner address, and refund status.